Want to get involved and looking to give back? Look no further!

 Our congregation supports Bethel’s weekly meal program in Philadelphia.
 Volunteers are needed to help twice a month on Saturdays with Bethel’s Community Meal.
 The time commitment is from 11 a.m. (leaving Doylestown) until returning home about 5:30 p.m.
 If you would like to help, you can sign up for a Saturday that works for you here: https://bit.ly/DPC-BPC

-The monthly Community Meal occurs from 11 am to 12:30 pm each third Sunday of the month following 10:30 am worship service, with our next meal on March 19.
+The monthly Community Meal occurs at noon each third Sunday of the month following 10:30 am worship service, with our next meal on March 19.
 We join together with our own congregation, community members and our homeless guests for a time of food and fellowship.
 Those wishing to help by volunteering at the meal or by bringing food items can CLICK HERE to sign up.

 The need at our local food pantries is growing by the day during this time of crisis.
-DPC is hosting a monthly food drive for the Bucks County Housing Group and New Britain Food Larder on the third Sunday of each month from 9:30 to 11:15 am.
-Drop-off is under the bridge on Mechanics Street or you can feel free to leave donations in the box inside the Mechanics Street entrance to the sanctuary under the bridge.
+DPC is hosting a monthly food drive for the Doylestown Food Pantry on the third Sunday of each month from 9:15 to 11 am.
+“Drive Thru Drop-off” is under the bridge on Mechanics Street or you can feel free to leave donations in the box inside the Mechanics Street entrance to the sanctuary under the bridge.
 Current needs can be found at https://www.bchg.org/make-a-donation.html

 Doylestown Food Pantry

 Drop Off Hours: Wed., 5:30 pm – 8 pm; Thursday and Sunday, 10:30 am – 1pm

 Thank you for helping those in need in our community!